ibm-cloud-docs/openshift/openshift_storage_plan.md

 ## Comparison of persistent storage options for single zone clusters
 {: #single_zone_persistent_storage}

-If you have a single zone cluster, you can choose between the following options in {{site.data.keyword.containerlong_notm}} that provide fast access to your data.
+If you have a single zone cluster, you can choose between the following options in Red Hat OpenShift on IBM Cloud that provide fast access to your data.
 For higher availability, use a storage option that is designed for [geographically distributed data](#persistent_storage_overview) and, if possible for your requirements, create a multizone cluster.
 {: shortdesc}

 Persistent data storage options are available for standard clusters only.
 {: note}

-The following image shows the options that you have in {{site.data.keyword.containerlong_notm}} to permanently store your data in a single cluster.
+The following image shows the options that you have in Red Hat OpenShift on IBM Cloud to permanently store your data in a single cluster.

 <img src="images/cs_storage_single_zone.png" alt="Persistent storage options for single zone cluster"  width="300" style="width: 300px; border-style: none"/>